sjsu-library/unionist/_items/unionist--text-0322.md

   all honest men exculpated, at a cheaper rate than the adoption of<br>useless and abortive measures to thrown suspicion on the innocent.—<br><em>Emancipator</em>'
 scholarlyNotes:
-commentary: |
-  The author identifies himself as some one who grew up in Windham County.
+commentary: The author identifies himself as some one who grew up in Windham County.
   The editor of <em>The Emancipator</em> Charles Denison, is a potential candidate, having been born in New London county, but potentially having lived in Windham later.
   Likewise, African-American activist and theorist David Ruggles was an agent of the paper.
-Ruggles' style matches this enthusiastic prose,The editorial prominently highlights the Black students as "<em>favorably and honorably</em>
-  known throughout the land" as well as Prudence and Almira Crandall, a reframing of the usual publicity that indicates either a genuinely anti-racist white writer, or a Black writer whose position within the community would have made the students' respectability obvious to him.
+Ruggles' style matches this enthusiastic prose,The editorial prominently highlights the Black students as "<em>favorably and honorably</em>known throughout the land" as well as Prudence and Almira Crandall, a reframing of the usual publicity that indicates either a genuinely anti-racist white writer, or a Black writer whose position within the community would have made the students' respectability obvious to him.<br>
 relatedPeople: Frederick Olney; Joseph Eaton; Prudence Crandall
 featured:
 repeated: